 The sequence of the files should be as follows: cover letter (a must), title page file, manuscript (abstract and keywords, introduction, materials and methods, results, discussion, references, tables, and figures, other submission elements).
 Each section title should begin on a new page.

-Cover letter: The covering letter must be addressed to the Sudan Journal of Medical Sciences (SJMS) demonstrating that the submitted work is original, important, not under consideration for publication elsewhere, transfer of copyrights to the journal signed by all the authors.
+Cover letter: The covering letter must be addressed to the Sudan Journal of Medical Sciences (SJMS) demonstrating that the submitted work is original, important and not under consideration for publication elsewhere.
 The cover letter should include (1) statements about manuscript type, (2) single-journal submission affirmation, (3) conflict of interest statement, (4) sources of outside funding, (5) equipment (if applicable), and (6) approval of language for articles in English and approval of statistical analysis for original research articles.

 Title page: The title page must contain: (1) the title of the article, (2) the correct names, official academic and/or clinical title, and email address of each author and the name and address of the institution(s), (3) the name and address of author to whom correspondence should be sent and his phone number, (4) any disclaimers (an example of a disclaimer is an author's statement that the views expressed in the submitted article are their own and not an official position of the institution or funder), (5) the clinical trial registration number, if applicable, and finally, (6) Each author's contributions should be stated as follows: (a) study concept and design or acquisition, analysis, or interpretation of data, (b) drafting the article or revising it critically for important intellectual content, (c) final approval of the version to be published, and (d) agreement to be Accountable for the Accuracy and Integrity of all aspects of the work.